(Here is an excerpt from

 Have you, or any member of your household:

-1. Ever been arrested, cited, prosecuted, plead guilty to, or been convicted of a crime?
+1. Ever been convicted of a crime or plead guilty to a crime?

 2. Ever been placed on probation, parole, or any other release from jail, or prison?